Mr. Marshall

 FREESTYLE TAEKWONDO

-Mr Marshall explored various martial arts before focusing on TaeKwonDo.
-After trying Japanese Jiu Jitsu, Kickboxing, and Karate, he began training in TaeKwonDo in 1999 under the International TaeKwonDo Alliance (ITA).
-This is a US based style now known as Ho-Am TaeKwonDo.
-Quickly finding a passion for the training, he was attended classes 3 to 4 times a week.
-In 2001, Mr Marshall was awarded a 1st Degree Black Belt.
-Two years later, he achieved 2nd Degree.
-Three years after that, he was awarded 3rd Degree.
-In 2008, Mr Marshall left the ITA in favour of a UK based organisation.
-After joining the Cobra Martial Arts Association (CMAA), his 4th Degree was not validated, despite Grading for it prior to leaving the ITA.
-This was because of the time served requirement differences between the organisation.
+After trying Japanese Jiu Jitsu, Kickboxing, and Karate, Mr Marshall began training in TaeKwonDo in 1999 under the International TaeKwonDo Alliance (ITA).
+This was a US based style now known as Ho-Am TaeKwonDo.
+Quickly finding a passion for the training, he attended classes 3 to 4 times a week.
+In 2002, Mr Marshall was awarded a 1st Degree Black Belt.
+Just over a year later, he achieved 2nd Degree, followed by 3rd Degree in 2005.
+In 2008, Mr Marshall left the ITA in favour of a UK based organisation and joined the Cobra Martial Arts Association (CMAA).
+Despite having Graded for 4th Degree prior to leaving the ITA, it was not validated due to time in rank differences between organisations.
 So, in 2010 he participated in Grading as part of the ratification of his previously Graded for 4th Degree.

 Since joining the CMAA, Mr Marshall studied and trained within several similar styles of TaeKwonDo.
 These include ITF, TAGB, and several independent groups that follow the Chang Hon system of TaeKwonDo.
 He also attended seminars with Master and Grandmaster Instructors including First Grandmaster Rhee Ki Ha of the UKTA.
 In 2014, one of Mr Marshall’s previous instructors (Lynne Lewendon then 6th Degree Black Belt) also joined the CMAA.
 This gave him the chance to be Graded under a Senior Instructor more relevant to his training and lineage.
+Ms. Lewendon was also present when he had completed all his previous Black Belt Grading, so it was fitting that she was to continue to Grade Mr Marshall.
 After completed the requirements needed to promote, he was awarded a 5th Degree Master Black Belt in 2015.
 In 2020, Master Marshall completed another 3 hour physical test.
 The test was supervised by then 7th Degree Black Belt, Lynne Lewendon.
 After the Grading, Mr Marshal was presented with his 6th Degree Black Belt.

 BRAZILIAN JIU JITSU

 After discovering Brazilian Jiu Jitsu in 2006, Mr Marshall took part in several workshops and seminars.
-Unfortunately, there were very few instructors in his area.
-He struggled to continue training Brazilian Jiu Jitsu frequently.
+Unfortunately, there were very few instructors in his area, and he struggled to continue training frequently.
 To address this, he began to travel to Poole BJJ Academy a couple of times a month.
-There, he trained under one of his former TKD Instructors, Stephen Greenaway (now Black Belt).
+There, he trained under one of his former TKD Instructors, Stephen Greenaway (now BJJ Black Belt).
 Unfortunately, it became clear that at least a weekly class was essential.
-Without it, progression in skills and understanding was minimal.
+Without it, progression in skill and understanding was minimal to none.
 After persevering for just over a year, Mr Marshall decided he needed to find someone more local.
 Another former ITA school owner, Kevin Hall, started teaching BJJ in Basingstoke in 2011.
 Mr Marshall began training there instead.
 However, fitting his own training around his teaching commitments each evening was still difficult.
 It took some time until he was able to fully commit to regular classes.
-However in 2013, Kevin Hall began running classes during the day.
+In 2013, Kevin Hall began running classes during the day.
 With classes available at least twice a week, Mr Marshall was able to start to progress at a steady pace.
 He was awarded a Blue Belt in 2017, Purple Belt in 2022, and then Brown Belt in 2025.
-Along with his training Basingstoke BJJ and frequently visits Paraestra HQ in Bournemouth as well as other Paraestra clubs.
+Along with his training Basingstoke BJJ, he visits Paraestra HQ in Bournemouth for Open Mat night as well as Poole Paraestra.

 OTHER TRAINING STYLES & COMPETITIONS